%1$s

 Conclusion:

-Sepsis or blood infection is characterized by an overwhelming response of the immune system against the pathogens.
+Sepsis, or blood infection, is characterized by an overwhelming response of the immune system against the pathogens.
 This leads to inflammation all over the body.
-Sepsis is generally caused due to delay in the diagnosis of infection and its treatment.
-Diagnosis of sepsis is done by a detailed medical history, physical examination and a blood test.
+Sepsis is generally caused by a delay in the diagnosis of the infection and its treatment.
+The diagnosis of sepsis is determined by a detailed medical history, a physical examination, and a blood test.
 Parameters such as body temperature, breathing rate, heart rate, and blood cell count are also taken into consideration for diagnosing sepsis.

-Sepsis is a serious condition and it should not be ignored.
-Even in absence of signs of organ failure and a timely diagnosis, the chances of death may be as high as 15%-30% and in case of severe sepsis, the chances may even be as high as 40%-60%.
-Thus, in case of any signs or symptoms of any infectious disease like wound infections, pneumonia, meningitis immediate medical attention should be sought.
-Early treatment of infections can reduce the chance of developing sepsis, especially in high risk groups like children, elderly, & immunocompromised individuals.
+Sepsis is a serious condition, and it should not be ignored.
+Even in the absence of signs of organ failure and a timely diagnosis, the chances of death may be as high as 15%–30%, and in the case of severe sepsis, the chances may even be as high as 40%–60%.
+Thus, in the event of any signs or symptoms of any infectious disease, like wound infections, pneumonia, or meningitis, immediate medical attention should be sought.
+Early treatment of infections can reduce the chance of developing sepsis, especially in high-risk groups like children, the elderly, and immunocompromised individuals.

 References: